 - Historical sites

 Children are welcome and will love the pools and freedom of the spacious grounds.

-Double Rooms and Junior Suites have space for a rollaway bed or baby cot; Double Suites can sleep a child on the sofa and have space for a baby cot.
+Junior Suites have space for a rollaway bed or baby cot.
 The Superior Suite can sleep 2 children on the sofabeds in the living room.
-The larger Suites sleep 3 or 4 on sofabeds and have space for a baby cot, too.
+The larger Suites sleep 2 children on sofabeds and have space for a baby cot, too.
 Junior Suites 14 & 15 look straight onto the second, more secluded pool, making them a good option for families.
-For longer stays the self-catering villas offer more room - both sleep 6 and have space for a rollaway bed and baby cot.
+For longer stays the self-catering villas offer more room - both sleep 6-7 and have space for a rollaway bed and baby cot.
 Lo Stazzo has its own pool, too.